 On The Basis of Morality - Part III, Chapter V, or §16.
 Translated by Arthur Brodrick Bullock.

-ground, now enable me to indicate the true incentive which underlies all acts of real moral worth.
-The seriousness, and indisputable genuineness, with which we shall
+now enable me to indicate the true incentive which underlies all acts of real moral worth.
+The seriousness, and indisputable genuineness, with which we shall find it

 soap-bubbles, which all systems up to the present have tried to make at once the source of moral conduct and the basis of Ethics.
 This incentive I shall not put